AlbertHuang96/vkOceanWaves/README.md

 In the latest version I update it to the Fast Fourier Transform algorithm.
 Under NVIDIA Geforce RTX 3050 Ti Laptop GPU and Intel i7-11800H @2.30GHz, the FPS is about 120+.

+You can use mouse and wheel to navigate.
+For now I do not set any cull mode.